SamerN88/dre-basic/README.md

 Unless you know that the symbol sets I used were `!@#$%^&*()-=_+<>` for hex and `wkxmg80437` for decimal, you wouldn't immediately know how to convert between these two particular number systems.
 This is the basis of DRE.

 In the above example, if we think of `$*%%#@` as plaintext and `m0xk7xk` as ciphertext, then we have an encryption system.
-This particular example is pretty easy to crack using known plaintext attack, since there are only `10! = 3,628,800` possible ciphertext symbol sets.
+This particular example is pretty easy to crack using known-plaintext attack, since there are only `10! = 3,628,800` possible ciphertext symbol sets.
 But we can extend this to larger symbol sets that complicate an attacker's mission.
 For example:

 | base-90 &rarr; base-79                                                                                 |
 |:-------------------------------------------------------------------------------------------------------|